Stella Artois

 Stella Artois (/ɑːrˈtwɑː/ ar-TWAH, [aʁtwɑ]) is a pilsner beer, first brewed in 1926 by Brouwerij Artois in Leuven, Belgium.
 In its original form, the beer is 5.2 per cent ABV, the country's standard for pilsners.
-The beer is also sold in other countries like the UK, Ireland, Canada and Australia, where it has a reduced ABV.
+The beer is sold in many EU countries, but also in the US, UK, Canada and Australia, where it has a reduced ABV.
 Stella Artois is owned by Interbrew International B.V. which is a subsidiary of the world's largest brewer, Anheuser-Busch InBev SA/NV.

 History

-The Den Hoorn brewery in Leuven opened in 1366, when it was a tavern brewing its own beer for sale under the sign of a hunting horn.
-In 1708, Sébastien Artois became head brewer; then, in 1717, purchased the brewery, renaming it Brouwerij Artois.
+Stella Artois branding prominently features the date 1366.
+According to the Stella Artois website, this is when "a tradition of brewing beer had been established in Leuven, Belgium."
+The Dutch website biernet.nl reports that the Den Hoorn brewery in Leuven "certainly existed" by 1366, as a record of excise duties from that year are on record at the city register.
+However, the Stella Artois website reports that the first clear reference to the Den Hoorn brewery in Leuven is 100 years later, from 1466.
+Sébastien Artois, the brand's namesake, first began apprenticing there as brewmaster in the Leuven Brewer's Guild under brewer Jacob de Bruyn in 1708, and then purchased the brewery in 1717.
+Artois changed the name of the brewery to Brouwerij Artois but retained the hunting horn in the logo.